-For a veggie alternative to the classic Christmas roast, try this flavour-packed Baked Squash Stuffed with Nutty Cranberry-spiked Rice.
-A real crowd-pleaser and a wonderful celebration of the season’s ingredients.
+For a veggie alternative to the classic Christmas roast, try this flavour-packed stuffed squash.
+A real crowd-pleaser and a wonderful celebration of the season’s best ingredients.

 Think nut roasts are all dry, lentil-packed stodge?
 Think again.
-Jamie has pulled out all the stops in this recipe, packing his vegetarian nut roast with squash, quinoa and chestnuts, apricots and spices, and cooking it in a spicy tomato sauce for a nutty, slightly sweet, spiced and filling roast that both vegetarians and meat-eaters will go mad for.
+Jamie has pulled out all the stops in this recipe, packing his vegetarian nut roast with squash, quinoa and chestnuts, apricots and spices, and cooking it in a spicy tomato sauce.

-Get creative with your turkey leftovers and transform them into Jamie’s Turkey Sloppy Joes, packed with succulent pulled meat, crunchy veg and plenty of gravy.
-It’s a moist, lip-smacking burger that'll go down well on Boxing Day.
+Get creative with your turkey leftovers and transform them into Jamie’s turkey sloppy joes, packed with succulent pulled meat, crunchy veg and plenty of gravy.
+It’s a creative twist on the classic Christmas sandwich, and will go down a treat on Boxing Day.

 All-butter puff pastry encases sweet leeks, celeriac, mushrooms and blue cheese in this impressive-looking pie.
-Make the filling the day before, then finish baking it in on the day for a show-stopping vegetarian Christmas centerpiece.
+Make the filling the day before, then finish baking it in on the day for a show-stopping vegetarian centrepiece.

 With sticky, caramelised onions, sweet garlic, bay, fresh thyme and buttery puff pastry, this is Jamie’s easy and savoury twist on a tarte tatin.
 Top with goat’s cheese for some festive indulgence.

-Give up boring Brussels and roast them instead with chorizo and chestnuts.
-This Squashed Brussels side dish is guaranteed to get the family coming back for seconds.
+Give up boring boiled Brussels and roast them instead with chorizo and chestnuts.
+This side dish is guaranteed to have your guests coming back for seconds.

-The humble red cabbage is a classic Christmas side, and Jamie’s is even better.
-Try Jamie's Red Cabbage recipe, ramped up with crispy smoked bacon, rosemary, apple, fennel seeds and balsamic.
+The humble red cabbage is a classic Christmas side, and Jamie’s version is ramped up with crispy smoked bacon, rosemary, apple, fennel seeds and balsamic.

-For a show-stopping dessert, try Jamie’s Winter Bombe.
-It’s an easy make-ahead alternative to traditional Christmas pudding, packed with festive flavours, from chocolate sauce and cherries to Vin Santo and Panettone.
+For a show-stopping dessert, try Jamie’s winter bombe.
+It’s a deceptively easy make-ahead alternative to traditional Christmas pudding, packed with a host of festive flavours, from chocolate sauce and cherries to Vin Santo and Panettone.

-Or keep it traditional, but make it extra special with Jamie's ultimate Christmas Pudding.
-Loaded with sticky dates, raisins and cranberries, plump apricots, nutty pecan and fiery crystallised ginger, served with a swig of boozy bourbon and sweet golden syrup, it's the perfect way to round off your festive feast.
+Loaded with sticky dates, raisins and cranberries, plump apricots, nutty pecan and fiery crystallised ginger, served with a swig of boozy bourbon and sweet golden syrup, Jamie’s Christmas pudding is the perfect way to round off your festive feast.